* About : Microsoft 365 Copilot

 3. You will either:

-1. Automatically be signed in with your McGill account (make sure you are NOT signed into your personal account, if so sign out of your personal account and sign in using your McGill credentials)
+1. Automatically be signed in with your McGill account.
+If you are signed in with a personal account, sign out and sign back in using your McGill credentials.

-2. Need to sign in and enter your McGill credentials (first.lastname@mcgill.ca)
+2. Need to sign in and enter your McGill credentials (first.lastname@mcgill.ca or first.lastname@mail.mcgill.ca)

 4. You can now enter questions or prompts into the field at the bottom of the screen.